seekrcentral/seekr2/docs/model_input_files.rst

   this parameter to a new mass (in AMU) to move from a bonded heavy atom to the hydrogen atom.

+**integrator_type**
+  Which type of integrator to use for simulation dynamics.
+  Available options include "langevin", "langevinMiddle", ...

 **<timestep>**
   The MD timestep (in ps).
 (Will be automatically converted to fs for NAMD runs).